 Courmayeur and the Giro are long lost friends.
-The 1959 Giro d’Italia included to mountain village and Charly Gaul rode into cycling legend.
+The 1959 Giro d’Italia included the mountain village and Charly Gaul rode into cycling legend.
 The race had really been a shoot out between Jacques Anquetil and the Luxembourger.
 On the penultimate day of action Gaul put 10 minutes into Anquetil and won solo after 296 kilometres of suffering in the high mountains.

 The riders cross the line near the Skyway Monte Bianco, a cable car to the Punta Helbronner at an altitude of 3,400 metres on the southern side of the Mont Blanc massif.

-Giro d’Italia 2019 stage 14: Route maps, height profiles, and more
+Giro d’Italia 2019 stage 14: routes, profiles, more

-Click on the images to zoom.
+Click on the images to zoom